GeometryDash-Lightsync/.github/profile/README.md

 * Fanmade content such as new main levels (and more coming soon)
 * Custom servers
 * More icons and achievements to the game and different ways for unlocking them (and more coming soon)
-* Options for customizing the menu and the player
+* Options for customizing the main menu and the player
 * Geode support (Only with a custom [whitelist](https://github.com/GeometryDash-Lightsync/Geode-mods-whitelist))

 ## Download 📥